rpurser47/jd-weather/TECHNICAL.md

    - Extracts location from user messages using AI
    - Falls back to browser geolocation if no location is specified
    - Validates and geocodes locations to coordinates
+   - Converts state codes to full names (e.g., 'NY' to 'New York')
+   - Maintains consistent state naming across all responses

 3. Weather Information
    - Provides real-time weather data from official sources